April 24 and 30. May 24 and 25, 2018

 - You can give your donation directly to Stan Busby of Climbers With Christ.

 - You can mail a check made payable to Stan Busby, Climbers With Christ, 1121 Westside Calispell Road, Usk, WA 99180

 All safety equipment is provided, which includes harnesses, carabiners, ropes, helmets, climbing shoes, experienced belayers with brakes, and the anchors to which the ropes are connected.
 Stan says, "It is more dangerous driving to the park than rock climbing when using their equipment."

-What to bring: lunch, camera, comfortable outdoor recreation shoes, climbing shoes if you have them, weather appropriate clothes, jacket, hat, water, sunscreen, bug repellant.
+What to bring: lunch, drinks, comfortable outdoor recreation shoes, climbing shoes if you have them, weather appropriate clothes, sunscreen.

 - Climbers With Christ has a variety of climbing shoes to borrow but come ready to climb in your best hiking/outdoor shoes in case there aren't enough shoes in your size.